Colette Sénami Agossou Houeto

-Colette Sénami Agossou Houeto (born 1939 in Porto-Novo) is a Beninese educator, feminist poet and politician.
+Colette Sénami Agossou Houeto (born 1939) is a Beninese educator, feminist poet and politician.
 She was Minister of Primary and Secondary Education in Boni Yayi's first government.

 Life

 Colette Houeto was born in 1939 in Porto-Novo in Ouémé Department.
 She attended local primary schools before going to secondary school in Cotonou.
 She attended the University of Strasbourg and later the Ludwig Maximilian University of Munich.
 In Benin she served as Director of the National Institute of Training and Research into Education from 1977 to 1981.
 She also wrote a volume of poetry, published in 1981.
 From 1986 to 1991, she worked with the African Development Bank, aiming to integrate women into Benin's development program.

 Colette Houeto has been active in Adrien Houngbédji's Democratic Renewal Party.